 SAWS is designed to proactively address specific employee needs – the goal of which is to prevent or reduce the chance of absences.

 Improving outcomes for your employees – and you

 Prevention and early intervention are often the best ways to address absenteeism, reduce disability occurrence and promote a safe, timely return to work when a disability occurs.
 Manulife SAWS program lets your employees benefit from access to tailored support focused on keeping them healthy, engaged, and productive.

-An assessment performed on employees who have been absent periodically, for reasons self-identified as of a medical nature, which determines if future absence may be expected and medically justified and/or if workplace accommodations may be necessary to help reduce absences.
+- Intermittent absence management – An assessment performed on employees who have been absent periodically for reasons that are self-identified as medical in nature.
+This assessment helps determine if a future absence may be expected and medically justified and/or if workplace accommodations may be necessary to help reduce the chance of absences.

-An assessment that provides guidance and support to employees with medical needs that are not totally disabling but may require workplace accommodation based on medical requirements.
+- Workplace accommodations – An assessment that provides guidance and support for employees with medical needs that are not totally disabling but may require workplace accommodation based on medical requirements.

-An on-site assessment that identifies any possible risk factors such as repetitive movements, uncomfortable work postures and carrying heavy loads, and provides an employee with education on workstation set-up and mechanics.
+- Ergonomic assessments – On-site assessments that identify any possible risk factors and provide employees with education on workstation set-up and mechanics.
+Examples of risk factors include repetitive movements, uncomfortable work postures and carrying heavy loads.
 Employers are also provided with recommendations on modification to equipment or workspace.
-This service can help employers optimize the physical environment of an employee’s workspace to prevent or address an injury or illness and create safe work environments.
+This service can help you optimize the physical environment of an employee’s workspace to prevent or address injury or illness and create safe work environments.